ipni/index-provider/docs/design.md

 > Out of scope of MVP.
 For the MVP we are only considering IPLD-aware ingestion, and we enforce the use of IPLD to providers.

-It implements a libp2p request-response ingestion protocol that indexer nodes can use when interacting with providers that are not indexing their data using IPLD, i.e. Advertisements are not directly linked to data.
+It implements a libp2p request-response ingestion protocol that indexer nodes can use when interacting with providers that are not indexing their data using IPLD, i.e. `Advertisement`s are not directly linked to data.
 This protocol is inspired by [Filecoin's Block Sync protocol](https://spec.filecoin.io/#section-algorithms.block_sync).
 The underlaying idea is the same, to "sync a chain of data".

 Thus, when calling `Sync(ctx, p, latest)`, indexer node sends a first request for ingestion as: